LuKks/like-fetch/README.md

 npm i like-fetch
 ```

+Compatible with Node.js and browser (including React, etc).
 All options are optional, so by default it's the same as a normal `fetch(...)`.

 ## Usage